jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

 A dictionary_ also known as a Mapping contains key-value pairs, the values can be any Python_ :ref:`object<classes>`.
-I will add tests for the keys to see which :ref:`data types<data structures>` I can or cannot use.
+I will add tests for the keys to see which :ref:`data types<data structures>` I can use.

 I think this is the most important :ref:`data structure<data structures>` to know because they can hold all the other :ref:`data structures`.
-In programming I have had to deal with JSON_ which I can read and write as dictionaries_ in Python
+In programming I have had to work with JSON_ which I can read and write as dictionaries_ in Python

 *********************************************************************************
 requirements